 After his death, a number of his stories were made into movies: Total Recall; Minority Report; Screamers; Next; Imposter; Paycheck; A Scanner Darkly; The Adjustment Bureau; Radio Free Albemuth; and Confessions d’un Bario, a French film based on his mainstream novel, Confessions of a Crap Artist.

-While he aspired to be recognized as a literary writer, few of his mainstream novels were ever published.
+PKD wanted recognition as a literary writer, however, few of his mainstream novels were ever published.
 Still, PKD loved to read and to write science fiction.

 The SF writer sees not just possibilities but wild possibilities.
 It’s not just ‘What if’ – it’s ‘My God; what if’ – in frenzy and hysteria.
 The Martians are always coming. – Phillip K. Dick